 I am aware that my body, for whatever reason, has been prone to internal inflammation.
 According to Louise Hay, the spiritual messages behind inflammation include fear thinking and inflammed thinking …. seeing red.
 I will own that entirely.
 I have been, my whole life, a rather intense person.
 What I feel, I feel intensely and that includes anger.
 Also, coming into an environment of abuse as a child, I learned to turn that rage and anger inward rather than outward because outward anger ended up making things worse for the ones I loved and for me.

 So, I am aware of both the tendency to “see red” and also the tendency to overthink situations and get into fear about them.
 That having been said, I’ve also made great strides in transforming those personality default settings in my own life.
 Still, internal inflammation is something I have to watch as of now, just as a diabetic might watch their blood sugar levels or a hypertensive person check their blood pressure often.

-In addition to self-monitoring and taking corrective action (deep breathing, forceful, concentrated movement to move energy within the body, meditation, listening to spiritually charged music like that of Snatum Kaur, and other tools I’ve learned to use to shift anger and fear), I also take a practical approach in my diet.
+In addition to self-monitoring and taking corrective action (natural anti-inflammatory support includes deep breathing, forceful, concentrated movement to move energy within the body, meditation, listening to spiritually charged music like that of Snatum Kaur, and other tools I’ve learned to use to shift anger and fear), I also take a practical approach in my diet.

 Nutritional Choices to Tame Inflammation:

 Anti-inflammatory nutrition for me includes more ginger, garlic, spinach, broccoli, almonds, red snapper, WILD-CAUGHT salmon (not farm-raised) etc. In addition to adding those foods that help with inflamed conditions, I’d avoid foods that do not help, such as refined sugars and nightshades like potatos and tomatos.
 Eggplant is another nightshade veggie..